hjhuney/Yu-Web-Dev/Sec-20-APIs/README.md

 In order for server to serve up static files such as CSS and images.
 We need to use a special function of Express called "static"

+## Servers

+Heroku allows you to rent their servers for free.
+You can create up to 5 projects for free with them.